Partial compactification of stability manifolds via massless semistable objects: Notation and preliminaries

 \subsection{Spaces of stability conditions}

-We work with stability conditions on $\CC$ whose charges factor through $v \colon K(\CC) \to \Lambda$ and satisfy the support condition.
-(See \S\ref{stability conditions} for the definition.)
-We denote the space of these by $\stab{\CC}$, leaving the lattice $\Lambda$ implicit.
+We work with stability conditions on $\CC$ whose charges factor through $v \colon K(\CC) \to \Lambda$ and satisfy the support property.
+(See \cref{subsec:stability conditions} for the definition.)
+We denote the space of these by $\Stab{\CC}$, leaving the lattice $\Lambda$ implicit.

 Stability conditions on thick subcategories $\NN$ of $\CC$, and on the quotients $\CC/\NN$ by these play a prominent role.
 The charges of these are always understood to factor through $v_\NN$ and $v_{\CC/\NN}$ respectively.
-We denote the respective spaces of stability conditions by $\stab{\NN}$ and $\stab{\CC/\NN}$, again omitting the lattices from the notation.
+We denote the respective spaces of stability conditions by $\Stab{\NN}$ and $\Stab{\CC/\NN}$, again omitting the lattices from the notation.